Something old and something new: Using Language Experience in this new era of online learning by Dr. Sam Bommarito

 Language experience is a useful technique for both younger students and older students.
 The best teaching move when using this technique is to have students talk about the things that are the most interesting to them.
 That helps to ensure the students are likely to have good background knowledge about the topic and, of course, that the subject is of interest to them.
 For instance, I’ve used this instructional method with 16-year-olds who were reading well below grade level.
 One of the things that most 16-year-olds are interested in is passing the driver’s test.
 After reading parts of the driver’s manual to them aloud, I asked them to talk about what they learned.
 I wrote down what they said.
 We returned to their writings several times on different days.
 Usually, finding something for older readers who are reading well below grade level is very difficult.
 Too often, things they can decode are not age-appropriate or not of much interest to them.
 However, I found them to be very interested in what they had to say about the driver’s manual.
 Since it was in their own words, virtually every word they “wrote” was in their listening vocabulary.
 This meant as we worked with these texts, I could focus on their decoding skills.
 They were more than willing to read and reread their stories about what drivers need to know.
 Properly scaffolded, such repeated reading can go a long way toward developing fluency and decoding skills.
 More on that in future blogs.
 The upshot is that I used analogical phonics to teach them about decoding as they reread their books.

 In previous weeks I talked about how I used Language Experience with younger students.
 This year I’m working one on one with several 1st and 2nd graders who were struggling with reading at the beginning of the year.
 In a previous blog, I described how I had them dictate books and then reread them.
 The result was these young readers were willing and able to do wide-reading of the books that they wrote.
 Coupled with their wide-reading of Keep Books (LINK) and eventually trade books, the students made remarkable progress in reading.
 As I described it, the students would dictate their story.
-We went to the web and downloaded pictures they thought would go with their book, using an 8-page book template from Publisher (LINK to APRIL 4 Share folder this folder has the template).
+We went to the web and downloaded pictures they thought would go with their book, using an 8-page book template from Publisher (write me at email@example.com for copy.
 I typed in their story and then printed out a copy.
 Publisher prints out the booklet in a form that can be stapled into a book.
 I use a printer that prints on both sides, and a stapler made just to put the staple for the booklet dead center on the seam.
 That makes the end-product look more book-like.
 If your printer doesn’t support printing back to back on the same page, Publisher’s printing routine allows you to print all pages separately.
 You can then place the appropriate pages back to back and use a glue stick to make the necessary back to back pages.
 The book comes out a bit thicker that way, but until I got my back-to-back printer, I made books like that for years.
 Here is what the finished product looks like.
 The extra-long stapler used to staple the book in the center is also pictured:

 Like all teachers everywhere a couple of weeks back, I came face to face with the new normal.
 Suddenly, the student wasn’t in the same room as me.
 How could we make our next books?
 How could we conference about the first draft of their book, taking it through all the writing steps and turning the first draft (sloppy copy) into a published piece?
 How could we pick pictures to go with the story?
 How could we get the finished book to them?
 I quickly had to learn the ins and outs of using Zoom in order to carry out my tutoring sessions.
 I promise you there were bumps in the road.
 But things have actually worked out quite nicely.